-Faculty members hired into the tenure track shall be responsible within their probationary period for meeting the unit tenure and promotion criteria and university standards in effect at the time of their hiring or criteria and standards approved thereafter.
-For tenured faculty who were hired into tenure track after January 1, 1995, all subsequent promotions shall be governed by unit criteria and university standards in effect at the time of their application for that promotion.
+Faculty members hired into the tenure track after January 1, 1995, shall be responsible within their probationary period for meeting the unit tenure and promotion criteria and university standards in effect at the time of their hiring.
+For all subsequent promotions the faculty member shall be responsible for meeting unit criteria and university standards in effect at the time of their application for that promotion.
+Faculty members hired into the tenure track before January 1, 1995, may choose either the unit tenure and promotion criteria in effect at the time of their hiring or the unit criteria in effect at the time of their application for promotion.